martinaobrien/Problem_Sets/README.md

 Import 'datetime' function to enable the programme to work with dates as date objects as this is not innate.
 Use of "if" and "else" statement to determine whether or not the statement is true

+Problem Set 3:
+This problem uses a for loop statement to go through a number of interations as the programme has to consider all integers between to two inputted numbers.
+Only true statements are printed out in a list format.

 # General References
 www.pynative.com: Python range() Function Explained with Examples Accessed on March, 26th 2019 https://pynative.com/python-range-function/